elotroalex/chiens/_texts/translation.md

 - {:.speaker} 1st Passerby.

-- {:.prose .prose-indent} You shouldn't worry about it too much, lady!
+- {:.prose .prose-indent} You shouldn't worry about it too much, madame!
 The English and the Spaniards forced us: the necessity, you understand.

 <!-- - {:.prose .prose-indent} M'est avis qu'on se fout de lui.
 Dame!
 Les anglais et les Espagnols nous pressaient : la nécéssité, tu comprends. -->

 - {:.speaker} 2nd Passerby.

 - {:.prose .prose-indent} Still though!
-The English and the Spaniards forced us, and we get back Master Gilles.
-Still, it annoys me to say "my general" to that old ass, and to have to stand in front of him at attention.
+The English and the Spaniards forced us, and we send back Master Gilles.
+Still, it annoys me to call that old ass "my general," and to have to stand at attention in front of him.

 <!-- - {:.prose .prose-indent} Encore comme ça!
 Les Anglais et les Espagnols mis à la raison, on renvoie Maître Gilles.
 N'empêche que ça m'emmerde qu'on dise « mon général » à un vieux cul et qu'on se mette devant lui au garde à vous. -->